Jimmy Butler

 Jimmy Butler III (born September 14, 1989) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
 Nicknamed "Jimmy Buckets", he is a six-time NBA All-Star, a five-time All-NBA Team member, and a five-time NBA All-Defensive Team member.
 He won a gold medal as a member of the 2016 U.S. Olympic team.

-Butler played one year of college basketball for Tyler Junior College before transferring to Marquette University.
-He was selected with the 30th overall pick in the 2011 NBA draft by the Chicago Bulls.
+Butler played college basketball for the Marquette Golden Eagles before being selected by the Chicago Bulls in the first round of the 2011 NBA draft with the 30th overall pick.
 In 2015, he was named the NBA Most Improved Player.
 After six seasons in Chicago, he was traded to the Minnesota Timberwolves in June 2017, and was then again traded in November 2018, this time to the Philadelphia 76ers.
 In July 2019, he signed with the Miami Heat.
 During his first season with the team, Butler reached the NBA Finals.
 In 2021, he led the league in steals.
 In 2023, Butler and the eighth-seeded Heat played in the 2023 NBA Finals, their second appearance in four years.
 Amidst conflicts with the Heat's front office, Butler was traded to the Warriors in 2025.